What Is Avalanche (AVAX) And Where to Get It

 Ethereum currently uses a proof-of-work (PoW) architecture, in which miners compete to solve hard puzzles to validate transactions.

 Supporters of Ethereum, however, claim that the blockchain will become more scalable, safe, and long-lasting following the Eth2 update in 2022 when the network will also switch to a PoS architecture.

-Avalanche uses proof-of-stake protocol to validate transactions.
+It uses proof-of-stake protocol to validate transactions.

-Where to Buy Avalanche
+Where to Buy AVAX